Economy of Egypt: Arable land

-To provide water for the project, Egypt constructed the New Delta Wastewater Treatment Plant, the largest of its kind globally, as a key component of the country’s strategy to expand agricultural land and enhance water security.
-With a daily capacity of 7.5 million m³, the plant supports irrigation efforts and mitigates pollution in Lake Mariout and the Mediterranean Sea.
+To supply the project with water and support its push to expand farmland and shore up water security, Egypt built the New Delta Wastewater Treatment Plant, the largest of its kind globally.
+With a daily capacity of 7.5 e6m3, the plant supports irrigation and cuts pollution in Lake Mariout and the Mediterranean Sea.

-Additionally, the Toshka Project, initiated in the 1990s, was revived under President El-Sisi’s administration.
-This initiative aims to reclaim 1.5 million feddan in the Western Desert using water from Lake Nasser, transported via the Sheikh Zayed Canal.
+The Toshka Project, begun in the 1990s, was revived under President El-Sisi's administration.
+It aims to reclaim 1.5 million feddan in the Western Desert using water from Lake Nasser, transported via the Sheikh Zayed Canal.